 EtherFlyer Withdrawal fees

-In comparison with the foregoing exchanges, EtherFlyer’s withdrawal fees are perfectly fine.
+In comparison with the above exchanges, EtherFlyer’s withdrawal fees are perfectly fine.

-The servers of decentralized exchanges are normally spread out.
+The servers of DEXs are normally spread out.
 This is different from centralized exchanges that normally have their servers more concentrated.
-This spread-out of servers leads to a lower risk of server downtime and also means that decentralized exchanges are virtually immune to attacks.
-This is because if you take out one of the servers, it makes little to no difference for the network of servers in its entirety.
+This spread-out of servers leads to a lower risk of server downtime and also means that DEXs are virtually immune to attacks.
+This is because if you take out one of the servers, it has little to no impact on the full network of servers.
 However, if you manage to get into a server at a centralized exchange, you can do a lot more harm.

 - Counterparty DEX